Alaricus/clicker-tutorial-react/README.md

 Since we have a bunch of different autoclickers sitting inside our state, we need to render each of them, and what better way to do than that to use an Array method [.map()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/map).
 Except we don’t have an array, we have an object.
 We could change our `state` to be an array, but that will create an issue, since we won’t be able to call up its elements by name and will be forced to search for them each time.
 That’s inefficient.
 Instead let’s create an array of object properties by using [Object.keys()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/keys) and then `.map()` over those.

 The first key will be the `clicks` property, which we’ll want to skip, since it’s not an autoclicker.
 We can do that by checking for the index of the array, and returning null if the index is 0.
 (Another potential solution would be to change our state object to contain all the autoclickers in a separate key, like this: `{ clicks: { … }, autoclickers, { … } }` and just address the contents of the `autoclickers` key.
-Maybe you can try rewriting the app in that way and then explaining the benefits and drawbacks of that solution in the comments.
+Maybe you can try rewriting the app in that way and then sharing the benefits and drawbacks of that solution.

 Now that we are done with the components, let’s come back to our `App` component and see if there’s anything we still have to go over.